AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 ## Prerequisites

->[!WARNING]
->
-> Windows users: Local Dispatcher Tools (v2.0.20) is incompatible with Windows.
-Please contact [Adobe Support](https://daycare.day.com/home.html) to receive updates on Windows compatibility.

 1. Windows users must use Windows 10 Professional
 1. Install [Experience Manager Publish QuickStart](./aem-runtime.md) on the local develop machine.
    + Optionally, install the  latest [AEM reference web site](https://github.com/adobe/aem-guides-wknd/releases) on the local AEM Publish service.
 This web site is used in this tutorial to visualize a working Dispatcher.
-1. Install and start the latest version of [Docker](https://www.docker.com/) (v18.03+) on the local development machine.
+1. Install and start the latest version of [Docker](https://www.docker.com/) (Docker Desktop 2.2.0.5+ / Docker Engine v19.03.9+) on the local development machine.

 ## Download the Dispatcher Tools (as part of the AEM SDK)